-Any time the CHECK TRANS telltale light illuminates, the TCM will register a diagnostic code.
-It may be identified on the display or by using a diagnostic tool.
+Any time the CHECK TRANS telltale light illuminates, the transmission control module will register a diagnostic code.
+It may be identified on the display (Allison & ZF-Astronic transmission) or by using a diagnostic tool.
 Refer to Appendix C.

 The CHECK TRANS indicator may also illuminate when starting the engine in extremely cold weather.
 Refer to "Starting and Stopping Procedures".